 INTERIOR DESIGN

 Introduction to Computers and Information Systems 3 s.h.

 Macroeconomics 3 s.h.

 Microeconomics 3 s.h.

-Accounting Principles I 3 s.h.
+Principles of Accounting I 3 s.h.

 TEXTILES AND APPAREL

 Macroeconomics 3 s.h.

-Microeconomics 3 s.h.

-Accounting Principles I 3 s.h.

-Principles of Marketing - Elective 3 s.h.

 FAMILY AND CONSUMER SCIENCES EDUCATION

 The following courses, taken at North Iowa Area Community College, will meet requirements for the first two years at Iowa State University for family and consumer sciences education.
 Other specific programs in the College of Family and Consumer Sciences may be worked out with a counselor at North Iowa Area Community College.